HexaC/-reactAndNodejsWithMongoDB-project/README.md

 [![React](https://badges.aleen42.com/src/react.svg)](https://reactjs.org/)

 ## Description
-A site made for you to sell companies you own.
-Built with React & NodeJS with using MongoDB as the database.
+A site made for you to sell companies you own built with React & NodeJS using MongoDB as the database.

 ## Table of Content
 - Demo